4mica-Network/x402-4mica/README.md

-# x402-4Mica Facilitator
+# x402-4mica Facilitator

-An Axum-based facilitator that speaks the x402 protocol while orchestrating 4Mica credit guarantees.
+An Axum-based facilitator that speaks the x402 protocol while orchestrating 4mica credit guarantees.
 The service is **stateless**: it never stores recipient wallets or pushes on-chain transactions.
-It accepts signed guarantee claims from clients, checks them against the resource server’s `paymentRequirements`, and, on settlement, asks the 4Mica core service to mint and verify a BLS certificate before returning it to the recipient.
+It accepts signed guarantee claims from clients, checks them against the resource server’s `paymentRequirements`, and, on settlement, asks the 4mica core service to mint and verify a BLS certificate before returning it to the recipient.

 ## How the facilitator moves data

-- **Startup** – the process loads configuration from the environment, then calls `FOUR_MICA_RPC_URL/core/public-params` (or the `4MICA_RPC_URL` alias) to fetch the operator’s BLS public key, domain separator, and API base URL.
+- **Startup** – the process loads configuration from the environment, then calls `X402_CORE_API_URL/core/public-params` (or the first `coreApiUrl` listed inside `X402_NETWORKS`) to fetch the operator’s BLS public key, domain separator, and API base URL.
 Those values are kept in memory and reused for all later requests.
 - **Tab provisioning (`POST /tabs`)** – recipients can ask the facilitator to open a payment tab on their behalf.
-The facilitator relays the request to `core/payment-tabs`, converts the 4Mica response into a plain JSON payload, and hands the tab metadata back to the resource server.
+The facilitator relays the request to `core/payment-tabs`, converts the 4mica response into a plain JSON payload, and hands the tab metadata back to the resource server.
 - **Verification (`POST /verify`)** – recipients send the base64 `X-PAYMENT` header plus the `paymentRequirements` they issued to the client.
 The facilitator decodes the header, validates the claims against the requirements, and mirrors the upstream x402 error semantics.
-No 4Mica network call is made in this path.
+No 4mica network call is made in this path.
 - **Settlement (`POST /settle`)** – recipients replay the same payload once they are ready to accept credit.
 The facilitator re-runs validation, submits the signed guarantee to